 It can often be a hassle to organize corporate training.
 Having to take full-time staff away from their desks for study, potentially for several days at a time, can cause serious reductions in productivity, especially where higher-level managers and executives are concerned.

-However, the growth of the online training industry has made it easier than ever to gain ITIL certifications.
-Companies can avoid having to hire instructors, book classrooms or pay for commuting.
+However, the growth of the online training industry has made it easier than ever to study ITIL.
+Companies can avoid having to hire instructors, book classrooms, or pay for commuting.
 Instead, employees can access training online, typically via any electronic device with an internet connection.

-More importantly, students of ITIL 4 do not need to pursue full certifications all at once.
+More importantly, students of ITIL 4 do not need to take every module at once.
 Once they have earned an ITIL 4 Foundation certification, students can choose modules in the ITIL Managing Professional (MP) or ITIL Strategic Leader (SL) paths, depending on what is most relevant for them.
 Students certified in ITIL v3 can even take the ITIL Managing Professional Transition module to update their knowledge without having to start from scratch.

 In short, not only can employees easily fit ITIL training into full-time schedules, but they can also pick and choose ITIL topics without having to waste time on irrelevant modules.

 Good e-Learning is an award-winning online course provider which covers many of the world’s most popular corporate standards and frameworks, including ITIL, TOGAF, PRINCE2, and DevOps.
 Our in-house team of experts allows us to offer top-tier courses at a fraction of the usual price, and with 3,000 active learners, 250 global clients and 90% repeat business, our figures speak for themselves!